 "Rolling out Roku: Why?" is the first part of a 3-part series.
 "Rolling out Roku: How?" can be found here.
-The third blog has not yet been published.
+Immediately interested in rolling out Roku with THEOplayer?
+Have a look at our third insight of the series : "Rolling out Roku: THEOplayer".

 Roku is a video streaming device.
 To watch content on your Roku, you plug a Roku Streaming Player in your TV - or use a Roku TV.
 You start the Roku platform and you navigate to your favourite streaming app.
 If your favourite app is not yet installed, you launch it through the Roku Channel Store.